crsl4/phylogenetics-class/exercises/list-of-software.md

 for f in *fa ; do python PATH/OrthoFinder/tools/primary_transcript.py $f ; done
 ```
 where PATH is the path where you cloned the repo.

+### T-Coffee

+Problems for linux users that have to download and install `famsa` separately and put in on their path.